 In this scenario, the waiter’s role is similar to an API.
-Like a waiter, the API takes a request from a source, takes that request to the database, fetches the requested data from the database and returns a response to the source.
+As a waiter, the API takes a request from a source, takes that request to the database, fetches the requested data from the database and returns a response to the source.

 Now let’s see another example.

-If you are using a flight service engine say Expedia, where you search for flights on a specific dates.
+If you are using a flight service engine say Expedia, where you search for flights on a specific date.
 Once you pass the data such as Source, Destination, Onward Date and Return Date and click on search.
 Expedia sends a request to airlines through an API as per your search details.
 The API then takes the airline’s response to your request and delivers it right back to the Expedia.

 What is API Testing?

 API testing is a type of software testing that involves testing APIs directly and also as a part of integration testing to check whether the API meets expectations in terms of functionality, reliability, performance, and security of an application.
-In API Testing our main focus will be on Business logic layer of the software architecture.
+In API Testing our main focus will be on a Business logic layer of the software architecture.
 API testing can be performed on any software system which contains multiple APIs.
-API testing wont concentrate on look and feel of the application.
+API testing won’t concentrate on look and feel of the application.
 API testing is entirely different from GUI Testing.

 Let’s see how is UI testing is not similar to API testing?

 UI (User Interface) testing is to test the graphical interface part of the application.
 Its main focus is to test the look and feel of an application.
 On the other hand, API testing enables communication between two different software systems.
-Its main focus is in business layer of the application.
+Its main focus is in the business layer of the application.